In line with the Department of Health advice regarding public gatherings, citizenship ceremonies have been temporarily postponed.

 If you are under 16, you do not need to bring photo identification.

-A: The City allows two guests per recipient.
-Children, of course are an exception.
+The City allows two adult guests per recipient.

-There are two pledges, Pledge 1 - the Oath refers to God, whereas Pledge 2 is an affirmation.
+There are two pledges; Pledge 1 the Oath refers to God, whereas Pledge 2 is an affirmation.
 You would have nominated which pledge you are making when you filled out your application form at the Department of Home Affairs.
-The Department of Home Affairs advise us of your nominated pledge when they send us the candidate names.
+The Department of Home Affairs advises us of your nominated pledge when they send us the candidate names.
 Pledge cards will be made available at the ceremony.
 You will be asked to make your pledge in groups, not individually.

-A: An official photograph will be taken of each candidate as they receive their certificate from the Presiding Officer.
+An official photograph will be taken of each recipient as they receive their certificate from the Presiding Officer.
 These are complimentary and will be available online approximately one week after the ceremony.

 If you wish to take your own photographs, we ask that these are taken from where you and your guests are seated.